ChristophGreger/AlgoPage/README.md

 ## Logic Page

 Here it's possible to generate Truthtables from propositional logic formulas.
+Besides that:
+- Generate AST
+- Generate Tableau Proof
+- Further Information on the formula